zowe/docs-site/docs/troubleshoot/troubleshoot-zos.md

 # Troubleshooting z/OS Startup

-The following topics contain information that can help you troubleshoot problems when you encounter unexpected behavior starting Zowe's `ZWESVSTC` started task
+The following topics contain information that can help you troubleshoot problems when you encounter unexpected behavior starting Zowe's `ZWESVSTC` started task.

 ## Unable to create BPXAS instances

 **Symptom:**

-When you start `ZWESVSTC` started task, either by running the `zowe-start.sh` script or by launching the started task directly, you encouter the error in the log
+When you start `ZWESVSTC` started task, either by running the `zowe-start.sh` script or by launching the started task directly, you encounter the following error in the log:

 ```
 <ROOT_DIR>/bin/internal/run-zowe.sh 1: FSUM7726 cannot fork: reason code  = 094500f7: EDC5112I Resource temporarily unavailable.
 ```

-You will also encounter the following messages in the SYSLOG
+You will also encounter the following messages in the SYSLOG:

 ```
 0290  S ZWESVSTC